dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-03-multiple-inheritance-of-DTOs-would-be-a-good-idea.md

 IMO, here the micro ORM looks better, as it does the same thing without having object graph overhead (both for a machine to execute and for a developer to understand/consider), and the syntax is almost as concise.

 The ["don't repeat yourself" (DRY)](http://wiki.c2.com/?DontRepeatYourself) principle is also respected in a sense that PersonDto's properties aren't copied to the EmployeeDto class.
-Her it looks like a minor detail but trust me -- if you have a database with hundreds of tables (which are sometimes modified) -- maintaining respective DTOs will be error-prone.
+Her it looks like a minor detail but trust me -- if you have a database with hundreds of tables (which are modified sometimes) -- maintaining respective DTOs will be error-prone.

-There is a tool that should have eased such maintenance -- that is EF's code-first migrations -- but those aren't always possible to apply (e.g. when you have a precious ancient database to work with) and they are also used reluctantly ("what if I'll not be able to do ...
-DB change with them").
+There is a tool that should have eased such maintenance -- that is EF's code-first migrations -- but those aren't always possible to apply (e.g. when you have a precious ancient database to work with) and they are also used reluctantly (bacause "what if I'll not be able to do ... type of DB change with them").
 Therefore, I'm considering the case when a database is application independent.

 ### Micro ORM and multiple inheritance